anabaei/codeCore/Day42_API_Rails/read.md

  #### Faraday
+* Easy parse a json web api and revenive the response using `Faraday` in .rb file and run it with ruby command.
 * If you want to consume any API you should use this gem, unless a specific API has its own gem. install it in your machine.
 ```ruby